The Apache Incubator provides services to projects which want to enter the Apache Software Foundation (ASF).

-The Incubator was created way back in 2002.
-Since then, as of November 2019 it has been involved in helping 315 podlings, of which more than 200 have graduated.
-They have been guided and supported by more than 300 mentors.
-There are around 45 to 50 podlings in incubation at any one time, and incubation typically takes 1 1/2 years.
+The Incubator was created in 2002.
+As of November 2019 it has helped 315 podlings, of which more than 200 have graduated.
+More than 300 mentors have guided and supported podlings.
+There are around 45 or 50 podlings in incubation at any one time, and incubation typically takes 1 1/2 years.

 Our cookbook helps potential podlings decide whether the ASF is a good fit for them and guides them through the steps required to become an ASF podling.

-There have been many Incubator talks at many conferences over the years, here’s a selection of a few of them.
+There have been many Incubator talks at many conferences over the years.
+Here are a few of them.

-See a keynote The Apache Way, by Rich Bowen at MesosCon Europe in 2017 for a good background of how the ASF operates what it’s values are.
+See a keynote The Apache Way, by Rich Bowen at MesosCon Europe in 2017 for a good background of how the ASF operates and what its values are.

 For how to get out of the Incubator and become a successful TLP see John D. Ament talk Navigating the Incubator Trenches from ApacheCon North America 2017.